orybkin/blox-nn/README.md

 # Blox
-_Blox_ is a high-level library of building blox for deep neural networks in pytorch.
+_Blox_ is a set of high-level tools and building blox for deep neural networks in pytorch.

-# Examples
-Coming soon

-# Documentation
+# Examples and Documentation
 Oh well.
 Maybe email one of us?

 # Contributors and Acknowledgements